JsCommunity/http-request-plus/README.md

   try {
     console.log(
       await httpRequestPlus("http://example.org", {
+        // By default, http-request-plus throws if the reponse's status Code is not 2xx
+        //
+        // This option can be used to bypass this
+        bypassStatusCheck: true,

         onRequest(request) {
           // this function will be called multiple times in case of redirections